Skip to main content

 Champús

-Sweet, thick drink/dessert made from mote (hominy corn), pineapple, quince, sweet potato, spices, panela (raw sugar).
-Served warm or chilled.
-Andean specialty particularly popular in Cusco, Arequipa.
+A sweet, thick drink that doubles as a dessert, made from mote (hominy corn), pineapple, quince, sweet potato, spices, and panela (raw sugar).
+Served warm or cold, it's an Andean favorite, especially in Cusco and Arequipa.

 vegetarianvegangluten-free